 In addition to the food coma-inducing Miaokou Night Market, there are many other street food options in different corners of Keelung.
 Walking down memory lane, a Japanese dessert comes to mind – one inherited during the Japanese occupation.
 As a little child, I was always lying on a glass cabinet watching the different treats in front of me: dorayaki, adzuki jelly, and mochi.

 Let’s see how many coins I have in my pocket.

 Taiwan Street Food: Dorayaki (铜锣烧)

 Dorayaki is an iconic Taiwanese dessert that brings back fond memories for many locals.
 It is a palm-sized treat made from two sweet pancakes sandwiched together, traditionally with a red bean filling.
-Nowadays, there are many creative fillings available including cream, chocolate, sweet potato and chestnut.
+Nowadays, there are many creative fillings available including cream, chocolate, sweet potato, and chestnut.

 The treat originates from ancient Japanese times, having been traced back to the Edo Period (1603-1867).
 The name “dorayaki” comes from the Japanese word for “gong”: dora.
 Well, if you use your imagination, the treat does seem to resemble a miniature gong in shape (although I would not recommend banging on it).

-In 2016, this treat again took centre stage: in the Japanese movie ‘Sweet Bean‘.
+In 2016, this treat again took center stage: in the Japanese movie ‘Sweet Bean‘.
 This tender drama tells the story of a Dorayaki shop and three lonely souls whose lives have been connected together by the sweet bean treat.

 I invite you to try Dorayaki and take a trip down memory lane.
-Have a bite and think back about the connections and memories that have been made in history through something as small and humble as this Japanese pancake sandwich.
+Have a bite and think back on the connections and memories that have been made in history through something as small and humble as this Japanese pancake sandwich.